Geology lesson in Antarctica. Ramboll

 Throughout 2017, Ramboll implemented initiatives for knowledge sharing and technical advancement and took part in STEM activities.
 Leaders and members of ground engineering teams in the UK are supporting the Geological Society’s Girls into Geoscience initiative, the Women in Science and Engineering group.

-The Ground Engineering (GE) 2018 awards in June will feature Ramboll in four categories:
+The Ground Engineering (GE) 2018 awards in June featured Ramboll in four categories:

 Sustainability - We are delighted to be on the Sustainability category shortlist again with the Walthamstow Wetlands Reedbeds project where we provided environmental, hydrological, engineering and geotechnical services for the development of the reserve’s new reed beds.
 (Last year we won the Sustainability Award with Skanska for the Bermondsey Dive Under.)